colpal/dataEng-container-tools/docs/index.rst

    * **GCS** - Google Cloud Storage interfaces
    * **DB** - Database operations

-For detailed usage and examples, see the :doc:`usage/index` section.
+For detailed usage and examples, see the :doc:`example-demos/index` section and the :doc:`/modules/index` section`

 For the latest Releases/Changelog, visit the `Releases page <https://github.com/colpal/dataeng-container-tools/releases>`_.